|

 My first low level trip of 2012 and I was fortunate

-to catch a rare visitor in LFA7.
+to catch a rare visitor to LFA7.
 On the 8th of

 February I made my way up to the Bwlch Exit.
 It was